kleinerman/dobie/docs/front_end_specs.rst

 Get Persons
 ~~~~~~~~~~~

-To get from server the current list of persons, the following REST method should be sent:
+To get from server the current list of persons in each organization, the following REST method should be sent:

 **Method:** GET